 For over a decade, improved access has been one of the most significant components of the national healthcare discussion.
 It’s a sizeable talking point, and it’s tempting to think that securing a doctor’s visit is enough to ensure good health.
 That assumption is incorrect.

 Instead, research shows a variety of other factors, collectively known as social determinants of health (SDOH), play a much more pivotal role in health outcomes.
 These elements can impact anyone, but the Medicaid population is frequently the most affected.
 For example, many patients struggle to keep up with regular clinic visits.
-And missed visits often lead to emergency department (ED) overutilization.
+Missed visits often lead to emergency department (ED) overutilization.

 SDOH—underlying economic, education, healthcare, environmental, and social factors—profoundly affect a patient’s overall well-being.
 In fact, 90% of what contributes to an individual’s overall health, including premature death, stems from SDOH.
 These problems can include: